 I had fun reading this.
 The author degenerates into relativism toward the end, but the core point of the article is spot on: the phrase best practice is one that is used by bullies and the intellectually incurious to avoid having to evaluate novel solutions upon their own merits.
 It's an appeal to authority that sidesteps the nasty requirement of having to actually state any actual authority.

 Web applications often need to provide a link for the user to download a file, such as an expense report.
 Seam 2.1.2.CR1 makes the task of serving a file to the user easy and RESTful using a combination of the s:resource and s:download tags.
 But before we can use these tags, we need to do some simple configuration.

-It looks like we can add to the Christmas cheer by announcing that Seam 2.1.1 is one step closer to being done.
-We've just released Seam 2.1.1.CR1, so please take a look and let us know what you think.
-CR1 is largely a bug-fix release, with a number of notable performance improvements, especially around hot deploy.
-We've added support for PDF forms to the iText integration, and there's preliminary support for OpenID, but you'll have to wait for CR2 for the example and docs.
+It looks like we can add to the Christmas cheer by announcing that Seam 2.1.1 is now out.
+Seam 2.1.1 is largely a bug-fix release, with a number of notable performance improvements, especially around hot deploy.
+We've added support for PDF forms to the iText integration as well as OpenID support.
 Seam-gen now generates IntelliJ IDEA projects.
 And, I should also point out that we've changed a few of the URLs on examples to match up better with the example names.
 If you are developing on Seam 2.1, you should consider upgrading quickly to get the latest fixes.